 This year’s award got a new look thanks to the support of long-term partner Preciosa.
 A hand-shaped trophy made of Czech crystal was presented, which combines modern methods and design with the tradition of Czech glass and engraving.
 The trophy symbolizes Ressl’s propeller, which the EACR has in its logo.

-For the first time in history, the Engineering Academy Prize was awarded in 1997.
-The intention is to stimulate the work of scientists and researchers, designers, engineers and technicians.
-Among the most important of the projects awarded so far are, for example, the construction of a research centre for power lasers of the ASCR, the development of restoration and conservation technology for the Last Judgement mosaic at the St. Vitus Cathedral at Prague Castle, or a number of projects related to the development of new machinery and equipment.
+The Engineering Academy Prize was first awarded in 1997 to stimulate the work of scientists, researchers, designers, engineers & technicians.
+Among the most important of the projects awarded are the construction of a research centre for power lasers of the ASCR, the development of restoration and conservation technology for the Last Judgement mosaic at the St. Vitus Cathedral at Prague Castle.
 Infrastructure projects were also awarded, such as the project of a new departure hall at Prague International Airport, the project of sliding subway tunnels under the Vltava River, giant reservoirs for the state’s strategic oil reserves and the original steel structures of the Sazka Arena roof in Prague and many others.

 The main activity of the Engineering Academy of the Czech Republic is research and development in the field of technology, innovation, technical education and international cooperation.
 It brings together leading experts in technical fields, researchers, members of academia and representatives of industrial and public administration, who strive to connect research and development with the application sphere.
 The aim is also to create tools for the effective application of the latest research and development results in practice and their promotion.